-A sketch of the couplings in the considered population balance system is presented in Figure 1.
-All spatial discretisations were performed on a hexahedral grid.
+A schematic sketch of the couplings in the considered population balance system is presented in Fig. 1.
+All spatial discretisation were performed on a hexahedral grid.
 The flow field, the initial temperature distribution and the initial concentration were computed in a preprocessing step.